dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-tracker-capture-app.md

     This makes it possible to capture geometry for either the TEI or the enrollment.
     Supported feature type is Point and Polygon.
 Please see **How to use geometry**.

+6. If the selected program is configured to display first stage during registation, all mandatory fields in the stage will have to be filled in.
+At the end of the stage you will also be asked if you want to complete the stage that you have entered data for.
+   If you select **Yes**, the stage will have the status completed once saved.
+If you select **No**, the stage will have the staus active.

-6. If searching for program is configured, a background search will be performed on searchable fields to help you prevent registering duplicates.
+7. If searching for program is configured, a background search will be performed on searchable fields to help you prevent registering duplicates.
 If there is any matching TEIs, a blue box will be displayed on the right side of the form with the possibility to view